-In addition to the very generous education benefits offered by the Post-9/11 GI Bill, there is a special provision of the program that allows career servicemembers to share their remaining GI Bill (education) benefits with immediate family members.
-The key factor is whether or not the member has used any of his or her GI Bill in the past; only unused benefits can be transferred.
-This means that if the member has used 12 months of his or her GI Bill, then there is only 24 months of benefit left to share.
+There is a special provision of the program that allows military members to share their remaining GI Bill (education) benefits with immediate family members.
+The key factor is whether or not the mmember has used any of their GI Bill in the past; only unused benefits can be transferred.
+This means that if they used 12 months of their GI Bill, then they can only transfer the remaining only 24 months of benefits.

 Servicemembers must meet specific criteria to be eligible to transfer their GI Bill benefits.
 This includes having at least six years of service and an obligation to serve at least four more.

 Military Spouse Career Advancement Accounts (MyCAA)

 The Military Spouse Career Advancement Accounts (MyCAA) program provides up to $4,000 of Financial Assistance for military spouses who are pursuing degree programs, licenses or credentials leading to employment in portable career fields.